chuongCode/chuongCode/README.md

-# Hi, I'm Zach :wave:
+# Hi, I'm Richard :wave:

 Software engineering student and aspiring software entrepreneur with
 a focus on modular software and clean code.